wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/python-setup.rst

 Prerequisites
 -------------

 You must install a supported version of Python on a supported operating system.
-We currently support Python 3.8/3.9/3.10/3.11/3.12, but only 3.12 is available for the roboRIO.
+We currently support Python 3.8/3.9/3.10/3.11/3.12.

 Supported Operating Systems and Architectures:
  * Windows 10 & 11, 64 bit only.
 32 bit and Arm are not supported